corndogit/JillBot/README.md

 # BeatJugglingMix
- An open-source discord bot maintained by corndogit
+ An open-source discord bot written in Python and maintained by corndogit